Read all about it .... The benefits of timber buildings

 Natural building expert Neil May explains: “Breathability in buildings is not really about air.
 It is about water: water as a gas and water as a liquid; water inside the building, water outside the building, and water in the walls, floors and roofs themselves.
 It is not only about how water moves through structures (water vapour permeability), but also about the ability of materials to absorb and release water as vapour (hygroscopicity) and about the ability of materials to absorb and release water as liquid (capillarity).”*

 Breathable building materials like timber do not trap moisture, but absorb it in their porous structure and allow it to dry out and evaporate.
 As internal and external temperatures and humidity levels rise and fall, wood takes up vapour and later releases it, helping to maintain a comfortable equilibrium.
 We can enjoy a natural clean air environment without the need for open windows and cold draughts.

 Perhaps the worst materials to use are UPVC doors and windows with PVC lined plastic wall finishes.
 These form a cheap and quick internal

 lining, but they trap moisture which can often be seen clinging to the internal walls, ceilings and window panes at the end of the day.

-A timber Log Cabin with a high specification roof and floor insulation and good quality double-glazed timber doors and windows creates a natural, breathable work environment with good airtightness but also good breathability.
+A timber building with a high specification roof and floor insulation and good quality double-glazed timber doors and windows creates a natural, breathable work environment with good airtightness but also good breathability.
 There are other natural building materials like strawbales, wool, clay, cob and lime mortar, but you’d have to agree timber is the easiest on the list to source and build!

-We manufacture log cabins with solid timber walls in 45mm, 58mm, 70mm and greater thicknesses.
+We manufacture our log cabins with solid timber walls in 45mm, 58mm, 70mm and greater thicknesses.
 Importantly, you can finish them with microporous breathable paints to maintain this natural breathability advantage.
 Breathe easy!